These Are All Of The Factors That Make It Hard To Get Enough Vitamin D From The Sun

 As magical as producing vitamin D from the sun may seem, there are a number of different variables that can affect your ability to get a meaningful amount from time spent outside:

-Since larger amounts of melanin (which is responsible for the pigmentation of skin) affect the skin's ability to produce vitamin D from UV rays, people with darker skin tones need longer exposure to the sun to produce vitamin D.
+Since larger amounts of melanin4 (which is responsible for the pigmentation of skin) affect the skin's ability to produce vitamin D from UV rays, people with darker skin tones need longer exposure to the sun to produce vitamin D.

-Research has identified different guidelines for people with different skin tones, which outline what qualifies as the "moderate sunlight exposure" they'd need each day to produce notable amounts of vitamin D. Based on these:
+Research has identified different guidelines for people with different skin tones, which outline what qualifies as the "moderate sunlight exposure5" they'd need each day to produce notable amounts of vitamin D. Based on these:

 - Those with very light to light skin likely need 10 to 15 minutes of unprotected sun exposure.

 - Those with naturally tan skin can get unprotected sun for 15 to 20 minutes.